Orthopaedic surgeon under investigation for performing unnecessary operations15 June 2017

 "Our specialist medical negligence lawyers have supported thousands of people who have been neglected, misdiagnosed or wrongly operated on by the medical professionals they put their trust in.
 We’re advising anyone who believes they were wrongly treated by Mr Sait to speak to their GP first to get advice about the treatment they received."

 Thompsons Solicitors goes above and beyond for its clients.
-After first uncovering his negligence in 2009 and campaigning ever since, Ian Paterson, a breast cancer surgeon who practised at Spire Healthcare, was finally convicted in April 2017 of multiple counts of wounding with intent.
-The firm is now acting on behalf of more than 500 of Paterson’s former patients in civil claims, but concerns around the protection of patients at private healthcare institutions remain.
+The firm is now acting on behalf of more than 500 of a breast cancer surgeon's former patients in civil claims, but concerns around the protection of patients at private healthcare institutions remain.
 Visit our Patients Before Profits campaign page for more information.

-Linda Millband, national lead lawyer of the clinical negligence team, said: “The allegations against Mr Sait are indicative of a much wider and frightening problem within the private healthcare sector.
-During our investigations into Ian Paterson’s negligence, we uncovered multiple issues surrounding private healthcare providers, and their avoidance of responsibility when problems arise from the treatment given to their patients.
-If these allegations against Mr Sait prove to be true, this will serve only to strengthen our concerns.
+Linda Millband, national lead lawyer of the clinical negligence team, said: “The allegations against Mr Sait are indicative of a much wider and frightening problem within the private healthcare sector - whether private healthcare providers are prepared to take responsibility when problems arise from the treatment given to their patients.
+If these allegations against Mr Sait prove to be true, this will serve only to strengthen our concerns in this regard.

 “Our specialist medical negligence lawyers have supported thousands of people who have been neglected, misdiagnosed or wrongly operated on by the medical professionals they put their trust in.
 We’re advising anyone who believes they were wrongly treated by Mr Sait to speak to their GP first to get advice about the treatment they received.”